iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Setting Up PX4 for IQUART and Building
 ======================================

-Once the toolchain is setup you must change the settings for your board to turn on Vertiq IQUART integrations.
-To do this, enter your PX4 directory and use the command below, but replace ``your-flight-control-board`` with your flight control board's name.
+Once the toolchain is set up, you must change the settings for your board to turn on Vertiq IQUART integrations.
+To do this, enter your PX4 directory and use the command below, but replace ``<your-flight-control-board>`` with your flight control board's name.

 .. code-block:: bash

-    make your-flight-control-board boardconfig
+    make <your-flight-control-board> boardconfig

-This should bring up a configuration window in the terminal.
+This should bring up the boardconfig window in the terminal.
 The 'Model' section should have your board name.
 In the image below we are using an ``fmu-v6c``.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/board_config_main.png
     :align: center